 First step: Legalization

 Canada first legalized cannabis in 2018.
 With the legalization of cannabis, the federal government set some minimum national standards.
-For example, Canadians would be allowed to grow a maximum of 4 cannabis plants per person.
+For example, Canadians would be allowed to grow a maximum of four cannabis plants per person.

-A citizen decided to contest the ban against possessing a cannabis plant and growing cannabis for personal purposes.
-He argued that the province did not have the power to ban Quebecers from possessing a cannabis plant and growing cannabis for personal purposes because the federal government allowed growing up to 4 plants.
+A citizen decided to contest the ban against growing cannabis for personal purposes.
+He argued that the province did not have the power to do this, because the federal government allowed growing up to four plants.